alanscandrett/osm-data-inspector-beta/README.md

 # OSM Visualiser

 This is a basic spatial viewer for Open Street Map (OSM) data.
+Note: _The Overpass API isn't lightning fast, so it may take a short time for the building footprints to appear after running a query_.

 [Click here to view the live application](https://alanscandrett.github.io/osm-data-inspector-beta/dist/)